 - Support Vector Machines

 - Led team of 2 academics and 4 teaching assistants.

 Mar.
 2010 – Jun.
 2015 — Supervisor/Tutor, Photonic Technology, The University of Cambridge, UK

 - Run biweekly supervisions (tutorials in groups of two) for third-year undergraduate engineering students.

 - Course covers optical fibres and photonic components including light emitting diodes, laser diodes, photodiodes and solar cells.

 Oct.
-2011 – present — Supervisor/Tutor, Electrical and Information Engineering, The University of Cambridge, UK
+2011 – Jun.
+2014 — Supervisor/Tutor, Electrical and Information Engineering, The University of Cambridge, UK

 - Run weekly supervisions (tutorials in groups of two) for first-year undergraduate engineering students on a year-long introductory course.